Knife646/ResJND/README.md

      train.py

+If you want to train on your own dataset, you can use ''gete_patch.m'' tool to crop the image to make the input dimensions same.

 The checkpoint will be saved to ''/checkpoint''

 If you want to generate JND maps, just execute the following command: